AusOcean Rig Overiew

 The rig is a custom pontoon design in a light-weight modular construction.
 The pontoons, braced by steel crossbars, provide a stable and buoyant platform, similar to the bridge deck of a catamaran.
 Two solar panels span each side of this platform.
-Projecting vertically from the platform is a highly visible pole, known as the “mast”, which houses the electronics inside.
+Projecting vertically from the platform is a highly visible pole, known as the mast, which houses the electronics inside.
 Both the pontoons and the mast are built from low-cost but durable stormwater-grade PVC, and the frame is made from metal (steel and aluminium).
 The rig's batteries are located in a water-proof compartment just above sea level, contributing to the rig's low centre of gravity and good stability.
-The rig is further stabilized by a weight suspended below the rig, which in addition to providing the function of a keel, maintains mooring line tension.
+The rig is further stabilized by a weight suspended below the rig (the "centre weight"), which in addition to providing the function of a keel, maintains mooring line tension.
 The pontoons, mast and batteries can be easily disassembled and reassembled.

 Traditional, vertically-oriented "pear-shaped" buoys with heavy keels (to provide ballast), provide either limited space and/or poor orientation for solar panels.
 In contrast, the rig's design affords the maximum horizontal surface area for its size, in turn maximizing the capacity of the rig's solar panels.

-The rig incorporates the features of a maritime "special marker", notably a bright-yellow pole (the “mast”) and a yellow-flashing navigation light, which can be seen up to 1.5 nautical miles away.
+The rig incorporates the features of a maritime "special mark", notably a bright-yellow pole (the mast) and a yellow-flashing navigation light, which can be seen up to 1.5 nautical miles away.
 By default, the navigation light flashes 3 times for 1 second, then repeats every 30 seconds, i.e., Fl(3)30.
 The sequence is controlled by an onboard microcomputer (described below) and is fully configurable however.
 A surveillance camera is optionally mounted on top for additional security.

 In addition to having the onboard capabilities described above, rigs are connected to the Internet, and therefore form part of the so-called Internet of Things (IoT).
 By virtue of being connected, rigs are remotely manageable via AusOcean's NetReceiver cloud service.
 Note however that the rig's mission-critical functions are not dependent on network connectivity.

-Rig design documents are available online here.
+Rig design documents can be found here.